electron/electronjs.org-old/_posts/2017-06-01-typescript.md

 author: zeke
 ---

 The `electron` npm package now includes a TypeScript definition file that provides detailed annotations of the entire Electron API.
-Just
-`npm install electron` to get up-to-date Electron typings in your project.
+These annotation can improve your Electron development experience **even if you're writing vanilla JavaScript**.
+Just `npm install electron` to get up-to-date Electron typings in your project.

 ---